skybert/skybert-net/src/craftsmanship/love-thy-coder.md

 If you've got knowledge about the application, `myapp` in this case, you'll know that you can trim this stack trace significantly.
-Include just one line from code outside of `myapp` so that the coder is sure you didn't cut too much of the trace (of course, if you're unsure about where to cut the stacktrace, it's better to include too much than too little):
+Include just one line from code outside of `myapp` so that the coder is sure you didn't cut too much of the trace.
+Of course, as said earlier, if you're unsure about where to cut the stacktrace, it's better to include too much than too little:

 ```
 java.sql.SQLException: com.myapp.awesome.NoSuchObjectException: No publication with id=0